 High Performance Computing & Data Analysis

-MATLAB is offered free to any WVU researcher using the HPC clusters.
-A full list of data-analysis software and data visualization tools that ITS offers through HPC is available here.
+MATLAB is offered for free to any WVU researcher using the HPC clusters.
+View the complete list of free and reduced software that ITS offers.

-Kuali Coeus (WVU+kc) is the electronic research administration tool the University uses for research compliance, submission of external and internal funding proposals, administration of externally-funded awards and to send electronic funding notifications.
+Kuali Coeus (WVU+kc) is the electronic research administration tool the University uses for research compliance, submission of external and internal funding proposals and administration of externally-funded awards.

 High Speed Internet